 We believe that our existing capital available to fund operations will enable us to fund our current operating expenses and capital requirements for at least the next twelve months.
-At present, we expect research and development expenses to temporarily trend lower, as we are not actively conducting clinical trials of brincidofovir, but continue to provide brincidofovir through our expanded access trial (Study 351) in the US and through the Named Patient Program in the EU.
-Following finalization of our revised development plan in 2016, we expect to increase our research and development expenses.
+At present, we expect research and development expenses to temporarily trend lower, as we are not actively conducting clinical trials of brincidofovir.
+We continue to provide brincidofovir for the treatment of AdV infection through our expanded access trial (Study 351) in the US and through the Named Patient Program in the EU.
+We expect research and development expenses to increase following conduct of early-phase studies of an IV formulation of brincidofovir.
+Following finalization of our revised development plan, we expect to increase our research and development expenses.
 In addition, changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate.
 For example, our clinical trials may encounter technical, enrollment or other difficulties that could increase our development costs more than we expected, or because the FDA or foreign regulatory authorities requires us to perform studies or trials in addition to those that we currently anticipate.
 We may need to raise additional funds if we choose to initiate clinical trials for our product candidates other than brincidofovir.
 In any event, we will require additional capital to commercialize our lead product candidate, brincidofovir.